libor-m/ngs-course/prepare.rst

   sphinx-quickstart

-Now track everything new with `git` and publish
+Now track all files created by `sphinx-quickstart` in current directory with `git` and publish to GitHub.

 .. code-block:: bash